auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 }

 ```
-> Note: MVVM is not clear about how ViewModels are created.
-For a more layered architecture, I prefer to create a ViewModelController, which is responsible for interacting with the Model layer and creating ViewModels.
+> Note: MVVM is not clear about how view models are created.
+For a more layered architecture, I prefer to create a ViewModelController, which is responsible for interacting with the Model layer and creating view model instances.

 First thing to remember as a rule of thumb: the View Model layers is not responsible for user interface.
-A way to guarantee that you're not messing things up is to **never** import UIKit in a View Model file.
+A way to guarantee that you're not messing things up is to **never** import UIKit in a view model file.

-The _ContactViewModelController_ class retrieves contacts from the local storage and tries to not expose the Model layer.
+The ContactViewModelController class retrieves contacts from the local storage and tries to not expose the model layer.
 It returns the data formatted in the way that the view asks, and notifies the view that there are changes in the data source when a new contact is added.

 In a real world scenario, this would involve performing a network request besides inserting in a local database.
-But none of them should be a View Model role anyway - networking and database should have their own managers.
+But none of them should be a view model role anyway - networking and database should have their own managers.

 That's it for MVVM.
 You may find this approach more testable, mantainable and distributed than usual MVC.
 So let's talk about VIPER and check how the two compare.